Skip to content

 for _, r := range p.argumentResolvers {

-if r.Supports(paramMeta) {
+if !r.Supports(paramMeta) {

-// Pass only RequestContext
+// Pass ExecutionContext directly

-val, err := r.Resolve(reqCtx, paramMeta)
+val, err := r.Resolve(ctx, paramMeta)

 if err != nil {